FTS Group acquires majority stake in Noetic

-FTS Group has brought another company under its umbrella, acquiring a majority stake in Canberra-based Noetic Group, an IT consultancy that specialises in government.
+FTS Group has brought another company under its umbrella, acquiring a majority stake in Canberra-based Noetic Group, a management consultancy that specialises in government.

 This will allow FTS to gain access to Noetic’s personnel and IP and broaden its IT services market share into defence, federal government and resources industries.